Impatiens, Sunpatiens: planting, sowing, caring for

 Where to plant Impatiens?

-In containers outdoors, protect from wind.
+In pots outdoors, protect it from wind.

 Impatiens are excellent groundcovers for shade!